 I am so happy with every single inch of the space and it turned out exactly as I imagined it would.
 This zone is all about relaxing and entertaining and I cannot wait to host all of our friends and family to celebrate.
 Color is always a good decision.
 Don’t be afraid to mix it up.
 Add lots of patterns and textures and it can completely transform your entire home.
 Now, who’s ready for a cocktail, I know I am.

-To see all of the featured designer and guest reveals, head here now!!
+To see all of the featured designers and guest reveals, head here now!!
 The transformations are truly amazing!